naqvijafar91/go-workshops/docs/04-arrays-slice-variadic-fn.md

 }
 ```

 When a slice is passed to a function, even though it's passed by value, the pointer variable will refer to the same underlying array.
-When a slice is passed to a function as parameter, changes made inside the function are visible outside the function too.
+When a slice is passed to a function as a parameter, changes made inside the function are visible outside the function too.

 ```go
 package main